Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a money transmitter bond cost in Oklahoma?

-The Oklahoma Banking Department requires money transmission professionals to post surety bonds to legally work within the state.
-Before beginning the bonding process, applicants should verify their required bond amount with the state in which they choose to do business.
-This bond must have $50,000 minimum coverage.
+The Oklahoma Banking Department requires money transmission professionals and check sellers to post surety bonds to legally work within the state.
+Before beginning the bonding process, applicants should verify their required bond amount with the state in which they choose to do business, as the required bond amounts range from $50,000 to $1,500,000.

 If you’re ready to become bonded quickly, easily and accurately, call SuretyBonds.com at 1 (800) 308-4358 or submit a bond request.
 We can typically provide your free no-obligation bond quote within 1 business day of submitting an application.